Damian96/web-page-canvas/README.md

-# highlightor
+# Web Page Annotator
-A firefox extension for highlighting web pages.
+An chrome extension for annotating web pages.